Ward Hadaway praised on Weird Fish MBO

-Corporate, employment, commercial and property lawyers from the Newcastle office of the UK Top 100 firm provided legal advice to private equity firm Total Capital Partners on its backing of the secondary MBO of Weird Fish from specialist investor Piper Private Equity.
+Employment, commercial, property and corporate solicitors from the Newcastle office of the UK Top 100 firm provided legal advice to private equity firm Total Capital Partners on its backing of the secondary MBO of Weird Fish from specialist investor Piper Private Equity.

 Based in Cheltenham, Weird Fish has a mix of wholesale, retail and online operations with 12 stores and 13 concessions based in UK holiday destinations.